jrathgeber/Mechanizd/README.md

 This project is the source code behind Http://www.Mechanizd.com

+Mechanizd is site for displaying the status of various algorithmic trading strategies that I run.

-The python code is responsible for automating the running my Zorro and RightEdge Algorithmic tools.
+The python code is responsible for automating the running of my Zorro and RightEdge Algorithmic tools.

 Also handled is batch scheduling and web site scraping.